This post may contain affiliate links. Please see our disclosure policy.

-What to pack in your dosirak
+What to Pack in Your Dosirak

-These days, Korean lunches are packed in more modern lunchboxes that are often layered and can fit/organize more food.
-The metal container that I used here is somewhat of a thing of the past, but it has been making a comeback in restaurants due to the nostalgic experience it brings, and because it is somewhat of an “interactive” menu item- unlike the Japanese bento, Korean lunches are sometimes shaken vigorously inside the lunchbox to mix everything together like bibimbap.
-The dosirak has also recently been popularized by the viral Korean Netflix drama, Squid Game.
+These days, Korean lunches are packed in more modern lunch boxes that are often layered and can fit more food.
+The lunch box that I used here is somewhat a thing of the past.
+Recently, it has made a comeback in restaurants due to the nostalgic experience it brings.
+It is also interactive!

 You can find disposable dosirak sets at convenience stores all over Korea now as well.
 I would compare them to gas station food, but 10 times better.
 I survived off these lunches when I visited Korea a few years ago- they are very good!